JuliaHEP/UnROOT.jl/README.md

 event.Electron_dxy = Float32[0.00037050247]
 ```

-Only one basket per branch will be cached so you don't have to worry about running out or RAM.
+Only one basket per branch will be cached so you don't have to worry about running out of RAM.
 At the same time, `event` inside the for-loop is not materialized until a field is accessed.
 If your event
 is fairly small or you need all of them anyway, you can `collect(event)` first inside the loop.